 Withdrawal from the WTO.
 No Government has ever withdrawn from the WTO, nor from the GATT before it aside from a confused episode in 1950 when the Nationalist Chinese Government withdrew China's membership.
 Provisions for withdrawal do exist (Article XV of the Marrakesh Agreement Establishing the WTO).
 Withdrawal takes effect six months after notice of withdrawal is formally presented.
 As noted above, we view US withdrawal from the WTO to be extremely unlikely given the legal and economic implications, as well as formal Trump campaign promises to bring more WTO disputes on Chinese trade practices.
-Indeed, the effects of US withdrawal would be dramatic, including for the United States where finding overseas markets closing against its exports could cause significant damage to the US economy.
+Indeed, the effects of US withdrawal would be dramatic, including for the United States where finding overseas markets closing against its exports could wreak more damage on the US economy than could possibly be reversed through the protection of its manufacturing sector.
 The global economy also would suffer greatly, as would the WTO's legitimacy.